Dera follower case: Main shooter arrested after brief encounter in Rajasthan | Law-Order

 In Jaipur, Additional DCP (East) Avanish Sharma said that Hooda was hiding in a flat with two others.

-"The accused opened fire at police personnel during the raid prompting the police to retaliate.
-In the exchange of fire, he was injured and has been hospitalised," he said, adding the role of the two other persons, who have been rounded up, is being examined.
+“The accused opened fire at police personnel during the raid prompting the police to retaliate.
+In the exchange of fire, he was injured and has been hospitalised,” he said.

+Police also arrested his two accomplices identified as Happy Mehla (19) and Sahil Mehla (18), both residents of Hanumangarh in Rajasthan.

+Two pistols including a Chinese-made Star .30 caliber and .32 caliber were also recovered from their possession, said Punjab Director General of Police Gaurav Yadav.

 Sirsa-based Dera Sacha Sauda follower Pardeep Singh, an accused in the 2015 Bargari sacrilege case, was shot dead by six assailants in his shop at Kotkapura in Faridkot in Punjab on November 10.